-The first steamboat on the St. Lawrence was built in 1809.
+The first steamboat on the Saint Lawrence was built in 1809.
 It made its passage between Montreal and Quebec, for which it charged nine dollars (eight down), in thirty-six hours actual sailing, being sixty-six in all between the two ports.
-A second was launched in the spring of 1813, whose time was twenty-two and a The passage is now made up in fourteen hours, or less, and down in about eleven, at a charge varying from two and a-half to three dollars for the cabin, 2s.
-6d., I think, for the deck. year 1816 added two to the number of the St. Lawrence steamers.
-The first Upper Canada Steamers belong to the year 1817, when two were built, one to ply between Prescott and Kingston, the other on the bay of Quinte. .
+A second was launched in the spring of 1813, whose time was twenty-two and a-half hours.
+The passage is now made up in fourteen hours, or less, and down in about eleven, at a charge varying from two and a-half to three dollars.
+The year 1816 added two to the number of the Saint Lawrence steamers.
+The first Upper Canadian steamers belong to the year 1817, when two were built, one to ply between Prescott and

+Kingston, the other on the bay of Quinte.
 Now they cover our lakes and rivers, and every year is adding at once to their comfort and beauty.
-The charges too at which their accommodation are afforded, are generally speaking moderate.
-In 1849, their number on Canadian waters amounted to 103; with a tonnage of 16,156 tons: since which time a large addition has been made to their number, no fewer than eleven having been built in 1850 (Tables of Trade and Navigation, p.
-441); how many since, I cannot say.
-We are to have a daily this summer, it is intimated, a through line to Montreal; and a mail line, touching at the intervening ports.
+The charges too at which their accommodations are afforded, are generally speaking moderate.
+In 1849, their number on Canadian waters amounted to 103; with a tonnage of 16,156 tons: since which time, we presume, a considerable addition has been made to both.
+We are to have daily this summer, it is intimated, a through line to Montreal; and a mail line, touching at the intervening ports.

 In 1792 we were blessed, it would seem, with an "annual winter express between Montreal and the Upper Countries," comprehending Niagara and Detroit.
 The improvement was thought very great when it came as often as once in three months.
-Now we have not merely the mail distributing its precious load daily through almost every part of the land, and in its remotest regions once or twice a week; but the electric telegraph, by which we can, in a few moments, communicate with all the main parts of the country, and the leading cities on the other side of the Lines.
-A message which I gave in last summer to the office in Chicago about 12 o'clock noon, was delivered in Montreal within two hours, the distance being somewhere, we believe, about 1200 miles.
+Now we have not merely the mail distributing its precious load daily through almost every part of the land, and in its remotest regions once or twice a week; but the electric telegraph, by which we can, in a few moments, communicate with all the main parts of the country, and the leading cities on the other side of the lines.
+A message which I gave in last summer to the office in Chicago about 12 o'clock noon, was delivered in Montreal within two hours.